I Fractured My Sacrum – What Can I Expect from Recovery?

 • Soft tissue damage

-Call your doctor if you notice swelling or experience pain in the back, buttocks, and legs that doesn’t go away, have pain that gets worse when you walk but better when you lie down, or have questions about your condition.
+Call your doctor if you notice swelling or experience pain in the back, buttocks, and legs that don’t go away, have pain that gets worse when you walk but better when you lie down, or have questions about your condition.
 Seek immediate care if you have increased pain in the lower back region, experience numbness or weakness of the legs, have a tingling sensation like pins and needles in the legs, or experience problems controlling your bladder or bowel movements.

 Treatment and Recovery After a Sacral Fracture